-- The Chief of police or designee determined there is no serious or continuing threat to the safety of the UNH students, employees and community members. - The subject(s) apprehended and the threat of imminent danger to the UNH community has been mitigated by the apprehension. - A report was not filed with UNHPD or UNHPD was not notified of the crime in a manner that would allow the department to post a "timely" warning for the community (e.g. a report that was filed more than 5 days after the date of the alleged incident may not allow UNHPD to post a "timely" warning to the community).
-This type of situation will be evaluated on a case-by-case basis.
+- The Chief of police or designee determined there is no serious or continuing threat to the safety of the UNH students, employees and community members. - The subject(s) apprehended and the threat of imminent danger to the UNH community has been mitigated by the apprehension. - Withholding a Timely Warning would be justified if UNHPD perceived that issuing a warning would compromise law enforcement efforts.